apjanke/octave-addons/doc/Developer-Notes.md

 * `TzDb`
   * timezones top-level function
     * Requires `table`
-  * Fix defined time zone listing: the list in zone.tab is not complete
 * Fix parsing bug with that trailing data/time zone in the zoneinfo files
 * `calDuration` and its associated functions
 * Plotting support